 Driver Safety Course

-If you have received a moving violation, you may be eligible to complete a driving safety course and have your charge dismiss.
-However, you will lose that right if you do not provide to the court on or before your appearance date of your desire to do so.
+If you have received a moving violation, you may be eligible to complete a driving safety course and keep the violation off your driving record.
+However, you will lose that right if you do not provide to the court on or before your appearance date your request to do so.
 The court must approve your request prior to you taking the course.
 The requirements are as follows:

 - You are not currently enrolled in a driving safety course.

 - You have not taken a driving safety course in order to have a ticket dismissed in the preceding 12 months from the date of this offense.